Numerical study of hypershadows in higher-dimensional black holes: EFFECTS OF OBSERVER POSITION ON THE BLACK HOLE SHADOW

-To set the stage, we briefly review the $\theta_{\rm o}$--dependence in the four--dimensional Schwarzschild and Kerr cases; see Fig.~\ref{fig:SchKerrShadow}.
+To set the stage, we briefly review the $\theta_{\rm o}$ dependence in the four-dimensional Schwarzschild and Kerr cases; see Fig.~\ref{fig:SchKerrShadow}.
 When $\theta_{\rm o}\to 0$, the shadows become circular.
 In the Kerr case, frame dragging near the boundary distorts the photon trajectories, while the Schwarzschild case retains symmetric deflection without dragging.
-These color--coded panels conveniently illustrate how light rays are gravitationally deflected and either captured by the black hole or escape to infinity, thereby outlining the shadow boundary.
+These color-coded panels conveniently illustrate how light rays are gravitationally deflected and either are captured by the black hole or escape to infinity, thereby outlining the shadow boundary.

-In higher dimensions such a visualization of individual light--ray trajectories is no longer feasible.
-Instead, the impact of $\theta_{\rm o}$ can be inferred from two image--space diagnostics of the hypershadow: (i) \emph{deformation} (changes in shape) and (ii) \emph{displacement} (a global offset of the image).
-The corresponding five--dimensional results are shown in Figs.~\ref{MP_aa_cent_diff} and \ref{MP_0b_cent_diff}--\ref{MP_0b_3D_diff}.
+In higher dimensions such a visualization of individual light-ray trajectories is no longer feasible.
+Instead, the impact of $\theta_{\rm o}$ can be inferred from two image-space diagnostics of the hypershadow: (i) \emph{deformation} (changes in shape) and (ii) \emph{displacement} (a global offset of the image).
+The corresponding five-dimensional results are shown in Figs.~\ref{MP_aa_cent_diff}, \ref{MP_0b_cent_diff}, and\ref{MP_0b_3D_diff}.
 In what follows we discuss the geometric origin of these features and then quantify the variations with observer inclination.